chromaui/chromatic-docs/src/content/snapshot/troubleshooting-snapshots.md

 ![Rerun button](../../images/build-detail-rerun-button.png)

-Debug inconsistent snapshots by looking at the set of changes between the original build and rerun build.
+Debug inconsistent snapshots by looking at the set of changes between the original build and the rerun build.
 You might encounter these common scenarios:

 - Identical changes between builds: This means the snapshots are accurately showing bonafide UI changes that need your verification.
 Continue the [UI Tests workflow](/docs/test#verify-ui-changes) as usual.